As always, spoilers abound. Watch the film first or consider yourself warned.

 Again, there are many ways one could interpret this section.
 But we can also make a few eliminations: If this is God’s voice, references to longing and asking don’t seem to make much sense.
 Conversely, if this is a man talking to God, the man’s claims that he has no greed or need seem oddly divine, or at least awfully prideful, and they don’t square with the self-loathing manner in which he disparages his body.
 But if this is the figurative soul talking to the body, the fog clears.
 Spiritual fulfillment, it turns out, is not enough for the narrator.
 He needs the body, even though spiritual discipline has supposedly rid him of greed or need.
 Quite literally, he feels his body when it breathes, which reminds him that he can never truly free himself from the constraints of a physical existence.

-This is also one of the most emotionally resonant parts of the song; no matter your interpretation, hearing Cohen’s delivery of I can feel you when you breathe, followed by the gentle but unstoppable undercurrent of classical guitar, conjure an indelible image of something important and hopelessly delicate floating just out of reach on a breeze — or, perhaps, on a breath.
+This is also one of the most emotionally resonant parts of the song; no matter your interpretation, hearing Cohen’s delivery of I can feel you when you breathe, followed by the gentle but unstoppable undercurrent of classical guitar, conjures an indelible image of something important and hopelessly delicate floating just out of reach on a breeze — or, perhaps, on a breath.

 Moving onward, my interpretation is backed up by the final two lines of the song, which are also its most ambiguous:

-It is your flesh that I wear
+It is your turn, beloved It is your flesh that I wear

 If the narrator is indeed two halves of the same man, then it makes sense to say that his soul is “wearing” the flesh of the body, as oddly horrific as it sounds on a first listen.
 Carrying on the admission of need from the previous stanza, the man’s spiritual self has decided to allow the body to coexist — not as a “hump” or “cripple,” but as a partner, if not an equal.